Toddlers do the most adorable things: Give unexpected hugs, squeal with laughter, and cuddle up to you when they're tired.

 Discipline usually is not necessary, as most kids don't realize biting hurts.
 Never hit or bite a child who has bitten, as this teaches the child that this behavior is OK.

-Here are some ways to get your little one back on the right track:
+To keep your little one on the right track:

 - Be consistent.
 Reinforce the "No biting" rule at all times.

 - Use positive reinforcement.
-Rather than reward negative actions with attention, make it a point to praise your child when he or she behaves well.
-You can use statements such as, "I like how you used your words" or "I like how you're playing gently" to reinforce positive alternatives to biting.
+Rather than reward negative actions with attention, make it a point to praise your child when they behave well.
+You can say something like, "I like how you used your words" or "I like how you're playing gently" to reinforce positive alternatives to biting.

 - Plan ahead.
 Toddlers might be more comfortable and not feel the urge to bite if they know what to expect in new or high-energy situations.
-If biting happens at childcare, tell your child what to expect before you go.
-If a larger, more chaotic environment seems overwhelming, you might consider putting your child in a smaller setting.
+If biting happens at childcare, you might consider putting your child in a calmer, smaller setting.

 When Should I Call the Doctor?